Vocations

 In the beautiful 139th Psalm we hear that God made us, giving us our very existence, and knitting us together in our mother’s womb.
 God loves us so much and brings us all into creation to know love and serve Him in this life so that together with the angels and saints we might sing his praises forever, enjoying the beauty of His face, in Heaven.
 He calls us all to holiness, but each of us in different ways, because as the 139th Psalm says God knows us, who we really are at the core of our being, better than we know ourselves.
 We are all a mystery to ourselves, and following God’s plan for us is the way to reveal the mystery of who we are, and who God is.

 Our Vocation, or calling from God, is God’s plan for each of us.
 A vocation is not a job that you can take on or quit, but an identity that we retain even if we forsake the responsibilities that come with it.
 In general God calls us all to be holy, to become Saints, His sons and daughters, and citizens of Heaven–this is the Universal Call to Holiness.
-More specifically God calls us to states in life.
-The Church recognizes three states in life:
+More specifically God calls us to a specific vocation.
+Priesthood, Consecrated Life, Diaconate, Single Life or Marriage.

 It is important to remember that God has a very specific plan for each of us that is unable to be categorized.
 As St. Paul says there are many gifts, but still one Spirit, one Baptism, one Faith, and one Lord.
 Each of us is called to a very specific role in God’s creation–and all human happiness, including our own, is tied to our playing that role.
 It might not seem grand or important, maybe we are called to be a good friend to someone who, in turn because of our influence, will become a great saint and change the whole world.
 No one is insignificant in God’s plan, so don’t sell yourself or your vocation short.
 God’s plan for you is the key to your happiness and essential to the happiness of the whole world.
 So stop and take a moment to ask God what it is He has planned for you.
 So often we plan our whole lives without any input from God–just remember, we can’t blame Him for our unhappiness if we never asked His advice!